Request Configuration

 X-Response-Code: The HTTP status code from the target siteX-Response-Status: The status text from the target siteX-Response-URL: The final URL after any redirectsX-Response-IP: The IP address of the target siteX-Response-Port: The port used to connect to the target site

-This means a successful Browserless API call (HTTP 200) can still indicate that the target site returned an error (e.g., 403, 404, 500) - check the X-Response-Code header to determine the actual site response.
+A successful Browserless API call (HTTP 200) can still mean the target site returned an error (e.g., 403, 404, 500).
+Check the X-Response-Code header to determine the actual site response.